 Marine propellers are made from corrosion resistant materials as they are made operational directly in sea water which is a corrosion accelerator.
-The materials used for making marine propeller are alloy of aluminium and stainless steel.
-Other popular materials used are alloys of nickel, aluminium and bronze which are 10~15 % lighter than other materials and have higher strength.
+The materials used for making marine propeller are alloy of aluminum and stainless steel.
+Other popular materials used are alloys of nickel, aluminum and bronze which are 10~15 % lighter than other materials and have higher strength.

 Types of Propeller

 Propellers are be classified on the basis of several factors.
 The classification of different types of propellers is shown below:

 Propeller blades may vary from 3 blade propeller to 4 blade propeller and sometimes even 5 blade propeller.
 However, the most commonly used are 3 blades and 4 blade propellers.

 However, the most commonly used are 4 blades and 5 blade propellers.

 The propeller efficiency will be highest for propeller with minimum number of blades i.e. 2 blade propeller.
 But to achieve strength factor and considering the heavy loads subjected by the ship, sea and weather two blade propellers are not used for merchant ships.

 - The manufacturing cost is lower than other types.

 - Are normally made up of aluminium alloy.

 - Gives a good high speed performance.